-Category 2: Advisory Role (Initiative Falls Entirely within EIM Governing Body's Advisory Role): For a policy initiative proposing changes to generally applicable real-time market rules or rules that apply to all ISO markets, the matter goes to the Board for approval; however, the EIM Governing Body has the option to provide advisory input.
+Category 2: Advisory Role (Initiative Falls Entirely within EIM Governing Body's Advisory Role): For a policy initiative proposing changes to only to rules that are within the EIM Governing Body's advisory authoritygenerally applicable real-time market rules or rules that apply to all ISO markets, the matter goes to the Board for approval; however, the EIM Governing Body has the option to provide advisory input.

-Category 3: Hybrid - EIM Driven (Hybrid Where Primary Driver For Initiative is EIM-Specific): When the primary driver for the initiative is EIM and the policy initiative is a hybrid in that it has both a component that would fall within the EIM Governing Body's primary authority and a component that does not, the entire policy initiative first goes to the EIM Governing Body for approval, and then the Board will consider the entirety of the proposal on a non-consent-agenda basis.
+Category 3: Hybrid - EIM Driven (Hybrid Where Primary Driver For Initiative is EIM-Specific): When the primary driver for the initiative is EIM and the policy initiative is a hybrid in that it has both a component that would fall within the EIM Governing Body's primary authority and a component that does not, the entire policy initiative first goes to the EIM Governing Body for approval, and then the Board will consider the entirety of the proposal on a non-consentagenda basis.
 In other words, both bodies need to affirmatively approve the initiative in its entirety before Management may proceed with a tariff amendment filing.